 - Make your social media presence a part of visitor’s life:

 Leverage social media groups to form your own community.
 While you don’t own the audience, it is too big a chunk to be ignored.
 Add influencers and connect with followers.
 Create your own media groups and become a member of the relevant ones.
-Ask questions regarding major issues of the industry, provide easiest solutions to the bugs that concerned members.
+Ask questions regarding major issues of the industry, and provide the easiest solutions to the bugs that concerned members.
 Leave an impact by indulging in active communication through live videos, stories, snaps, etc. on the platform.
 There’s so much to be experimented with and you still live in a myth bubble thinking you have time.

-Tools to be used: Facebook, LinkedIn, Twitter, SnapChat, Instagram, Reddit, etc. and the list is never-ending.
+Tools to be used: Facebook, LinkedIn, Twitter, Snapchat, Instagram, Reddit, etc. and the list is never-ending.

 - Create segments of your audience

 Go deeper into the filtered audience sheet.
-Bifurcate visitors into various segments, your website offers content in, and own them by sending highly targeted content only.
+Bifurcate visitors into various segments, your website offers content in, and owns them by sending highly targeted content only.
 The report from user identification above can be of great help here.
 You’ll know what specifically from your blog interests the chosen segment.

 Engage with the Audience

 Now that you own the audience, you would need to engage and retain them.
-With fishes come the fishermen but staying active is all it takes.
+With fishes come to the fishermen but staying active is all it takes.
 You’ve gained their interest, now is the time to earn their loyalty – have active communications to form a community.

 - Keep up the interactions:

 Conduct online events on your website/social media to get in touch with your followers.
-Let them know when you’ll go live, it sparks an excitement.
+Let them know when you’ll go live, it sparks excitement.
 Interact with them.
 Exchange thoughts.
 Learn.
 Teach.
 Let them know the taste of your hard work by providing a trailer of what exciting is coming next on your blog.

 - Celebrate your followers: